vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...12]slider-video/_Docs.md

 ---
-description: This element is used to load and display a preview video over a slider.
+description: This component is used to load and display a preview video over a slider.
 ---

 ## Usage